Suirotras/SciT_snakemake/README.md

 it to preprocess single-cell transcriptomics data that was generated using a single-cell combinatorial indexing approach (sciT).

+Below you will find instructions for the [initial setup](#initial-setup) of the sciT working environment, and also the required steps you perform for [each sciT workflow](#execution-of-scit-workflow).

 ## initial setup

 ### Install miniforge3